chadlopez92/Site_Scan_API_Automation/create_upload_process_mission/README.md

     - The script will create a new mission and print the mission ID and name.
     - It will then upload each image from the specified directory.
     - Finally, it will initiate mission processing and print the status.

+## Acknowledgements

+This script was created with the assistance of ChatGPT, developed by OpenAI.
+Special thanks to OpenAI for providing the AI tools that made this project possible.